saleor/saleor-docs/docs/api/error-handling.md

 title: Error Handling
 ---

-There are several error types in GraphQL API and you may come across several different error types, depending on the operations you are trying to perform.
+There are several error types in the GraphQL API and you may come across several different of them, depending on the operations you are trying to perform.

 The Saleor GraphQL API handles the following three errors: